First off an explanation of what gluten is. I don’t want to make the assumption that everyone reading this already knows.

 The gluten-free market has skyrocketed with over $15 billion of sales expected this year.
 Gluten-free has definitely become a health food trend, which makes it difficult to discern if it’s something everyone should avoid or can it still be a healthy part of the diet.

 Do You Have A Problem With Gluten?

 If you test negative for Celiac Disease it is still possible you have a gluten sensitivity or intolerance.
-It may not be severe enough to cause an acute allergic reaction, as is the case with Celiac Disease, but it may still be causing inflammation and irritation in your gut that could help to explain various digestive complaints, body aches, allergies, headaches, inflammation, etc.
+It may not be severe enough to cause an acute allergic reaction, as is the case with Celiac Disease, but it may still be causing inflammation and irritation in your gut that could help to explain various digestive complaints as well as other symptoms like body aches & pain, allergies, headaches, inflammation, etc.